-Monetary economics is concerned with the effects of monetary institutions (such as Reserve Bank of Australia, RBA) and policy actions on economic variables (such as inflation and interest rates) that are of importance to individuals and firms.
-Money and monetary policy is an important argument in decision making in the fields of Accounting, Economics, and Finance as well as Business majors.
-This subject aims to provide basic understating of money and monetary policy with special reference of monetary policy in Australia.
-The subject will consist of two parts.
-In the first part (first half), we will study the role of money in the economy, the use of money in the digital economy, the structure of financial markets; determination and structure of interest rates; determination of exchange rates; theories of money demand and the money supply process.
-The second part of the subject examines monetary policy with a special reference to monetary policy by the Reserve Bank of Australia.
-The specific topics include choice of targets and instruments of monetary policy; monetary policy in an open economy; money and inflation, transmission mechanism of monetary policy; rules versus discretion in monetary policy and the issue of central bank independence.
+Monetary economics is concerned with the effects of monetary institutions and policy actions on economic variables such as inflation and interest rates.
+Money and monetary policy is an important decision-making consideration for managers in a variety of fields.
+This subject aims to provide a basic understanding of money and monetary policy with special reference to the Australian context.
+In the first half of the subject, the role of money in the economy, the structure of financial markets theories of money demand and the money supply and related topics are explored.
+The second part of the subject examines monetary policy with a special reference to The Fed and Reserve Bank of Australia.

 |Faculty||Bond Business School|

 1. Explain the role and functions of central banks in the design and implementation of monetary policy for a specific country.

 2. Apply monetary theory to analyse central bank policies.

 3. Evaluate cross-country differences in monetary policy.